stevenjudd/stevenjudd.github.io/_posts/2021-03-06-Advanced-Search-and-Replace-in-VSCode.md

 ![_config.yml]({{ site.baseurl }}/images/Advanced-Search-and-Replace-in-VSCode-2.png)

 > **Note:** if you enter this pattern into [https://regex101.com](https://regex101.com), it will note that "An unescaped delimiter (/) must be escaped with a backslash."
-VSCode does not error with these being unescaped, but regex101 is not.
+VSCode does not error with these being unescaped, but regex101 will.
 Adding the escape characters will not break the search for VSCode.

 Now it gets a bit tricky.
 You want to get the rest of the URL but not get any extra characters.
 This is usually a trial and error process.
 You can do some searches for examples, but the results you find may be for some specification-compliant URL testing.
 Your URLs may not be that complicated, and you don't want to have to slog your way through a RegEx string that looks like this (especially if it doesn't work):